Dynamical phases in growing populations: understanding recovery from bottlenecks: Discussion

-More generally, for growing well-mixed populations with all but the simplest of deterministic attractors--- {\it i.e.}, fixed points, limit cycles and stable manifolds {\it etc.}--- the implication is therefore that an interplay between growth and mutation, via dynamical phases, is an important consideration for evolutionary outcomes, and population dynamics more generally, even in the absence of a direct coupling.
+More generally, for growing well-mixed populations with all but the simplest of deterministic attractors---i.e., fixed points, limit cycles and stable manifolds etc.---the implication is that growth may be synonymous with effective non-equilibrium phase transitions.
+Understanding whether and how these fit into the existing literature is an open question.
+Of potential interest is the ongoing challenge to classify non-equilibrium phase transitions by their universality classes \cite{Odor2004a}.
+Work has been undertaken to describe single absorbing state transitions (of the directed-percolation type) \cite{Hinrichsen2000a,Janssen1981, Grassberger1981} and also symmetric absorbing state transitions \cite{AlHammal2005}, but there appears to be very little literature on asymmetric absorbing state transitions.

-Against this backdrop, we put forward that such ideas may be examined within the context of directed evolution \cite{romero2009exploring,tracewell2009directed}.
+Theoretical considerations aside, we put forward that our ideas may be examined within the context of directed evolution \cite{romero2009exploring,tracewell2009directed}.
 Here, another, albeit direct, interplay between growth and mutation has already been demonstrated: mutations occurring at the genetic loci associated with growth-control promote so-called genetic instabilities \cite{coelho2019heterozygous}.
-Indeed, our results also appear relevant to state-of-the-art {\it in silico} representations of directed evolution, where the role of intrinsic fluctuations during growth has so far been overlooked \cite{chang2021engineering}.
-Other settings might also be considered, beyond the notion of point mutations, including post-translational effects or other sources of exogenous stochasticity that couple to replication.
-We therefore speculate that there may be a wider role for the behaviours outlined here, with embryogenesis \cite{white2018instructions} and cancerous tumours \cite{rodriguez2013tumor,johnston_mathematical_2007} two such examples.
+Our results also appear relevant to state-of-the-art \emph{in silico} representations of directed evolution, where the role of intrinsic fluctuations during growth has so far been overlooked \cite{chang2021engineering}.
+A further setting that may prove relevant is that of quasispecies such as viruses.
+Viruses have both high rates of mutation and growth (\textit{cf.} Fig.~\ref{fig:2}{\bf a}, upper region), and appear to be largely unaffected by the many population bottlenecks involved in host-to-host transmission, as well as its intra-host (e.g., plaque-to-plaque) spreading \cite{domingo2012viral, domingo2021historical, weaver2021population}.